deadlyvipers/dojo_rules/introduction.md

 I am using github for the first time code school videos are great
 I love to code
-My favourite code school path is git http://campus.codeschool.com/courses/mastering-github/level/1/section/3/pull-request
+My favourite code school path is javascript https://www.codeschool.com/learn/javascript